 This is the party that will really CELEBRATE YOU.

 Featuring North To Nashville on Columbus Bicentennial Pavilion in the John F. Wolfe Columbus Commons.

 For those of you who choose to take the party to a whole other level, The Diamond Cellar VIP Tent is located in the northeast corner of the Byers Xtra Mile Finish Line Party.

 Gear Check will be located in the southeast corner of the Columbus Commons.

+All bags are subject to search.
 The area will be staffed all day.

 Starting Corrals Map

 Half Marathon and Quarter Marathon participants should LOAD INTO CORRALS BY 7:40AM.
 5K participants should LOAD INTO THE 5K CORRAL BY 8:00AM.
 5K participants should enter the 5K Corral from Broad Street.

 Before April 1st: If you would like to change your estimated finish time for your race, simply log into your EnMotive account and update your estimated finishing time.
 E-mail email@example.com if you have any questions.

 After April 1st: If your training has gone better than expected, and you would like to move up to a faster corral, pick up your race number at the Expotique and then proceed to the "Solutions" table to be re-assigned to the appropriate corral.
 To move back to a slower corral, simply start in that corral on race morning.
 No official corral change is necessary.